Coutht/ProtPSP/README.md

 # ProtPSP

 ProtPSP provides the prediction of general and kinase-specific phosphorylation site using deep leraning.
-Developer is Lei Guo from Laboratory of Biomedical Network, Department of Electronic Science, Fuzhou University of China.
+Developer is Guan bifeng from College of Computer and Data Science, Fuzhou University of China.

 # Requirement
 python == 3.5, 3.6 or 3.7